My experiences with code signing

 A certificate has an expiration date.
 Code signing certificates have a maximum lifetime of 3 years as of now, but rules change.
 A signature will expire at the expiration date of the certificate used to sign it.
 Having an expired signature is equal or worse than having no signature at all.

 There is a way to get around the expiration.
 Certificate vendors provide timestamp services (check your vendor for the URL), and if you send your signature to one if these servers, they "sign" your signature with the current time witch results in a timestamped signature.
 A timestamped signature is valid forever (or until revoked).
 Signtool on windows uses the /tr option to specify a timestamp service to the sign operation.
-A signed file that is sent to a customer to have a timestamped signature.
+A signed file that is sent to a customer should have a timestamped signature.

 Timestamping takes a few seconds per signature, and the the service fails every now and then.
 If you sign many files then you should verify that they have been signed and add retry logic to your sign script.